jentery/506/index.md

 ### Games and Fiction

-If you're working on games and fiction, then following may be useful.
+If you're working on games and fiction, then the following may be useful.

 Components of a game (drawn from the work of Walker White):
 * Engine (for physics, graphics, sound, and game dynamics)